riyakore/Capstone_Schneider_Team/README.md

 ```console
 docker run hello-world
 ```
-Now you can run docker without the sudo commands!
+Now you can run docker without the sudo!

 2.